Modern Toss: Comics and books

+Modern Toss has appeared regularly in The Guardian since 2011 and Private Eye.

 Television

 Channel 4 commissioned Modern Toss to produce a half-hour Comedy Lab entitled Modern Toss.
 A live action and animation treatment which was first broadcast in May 2005 and most recently repeated in Channel 4’s Funny Fortnight in August 2012.
 A co-production between Modern Toss Productions and Channel X, the 30 minute show was written by Jon Link and Mick Bunnage.
 Live action was directed by Joe Cornish and animation by Jon Link and Mick Bunnage.
 The director of photography was Ben Wheatley.

-Channel 4 subsequently commissioned two six part series, the first which was broadcast from 11 July 2006 and the second from 23 January 2008 4OD info.
+Channel 4 subsequently commissioned two six part series, the first which was broadcast from 11 July 2006 and the second from 23 January 2008.
 It includes live action, animation, and cartoons combining the two.
 The show has a voice cast that includes Mackenzie Crook, Doon Mackichan, Paul Kaye, Ralph Brown and Simon Greenall.
 The live-action sketches ("I live 'ere", "Alan", "Drive by abuser", "Customer services", "Accident and emergency", "Citizens advice", "Illegal alphabet") were directed by Ben Wheatley.
 The animation was designed and directed by Bunnage and Link.
 Series one animation was produced by 12Foot6 and series two by Spy Pictures and Le Singe Media of Brighton, UK.

-Alongside Channel 4 on 4 May 2007 the show aired on pay TV channel Bravo in the UK as part of the adult swim block.
-Between 2008 and 2010 Series 2 aired on the pay TV channel Paramount Comedy Channel (subsequently rebranded as Comedy Central).
-In 2010–11 the show aired on 4 Music.
+Alongside Channel 4, on 4 May 2007, the show aired on pay TV channel Bravo in the UK as part of the adult swim block.
+Between 2008 and 2010, Series 2 aired on the pay TV channel Paramount Comedy Channel (subsequently rebranded as Comedy Central).
+In 2010–11, the show aired on 4 Music.
 The first series was released on Region 2 DVD in November 2007, while a second series started on Channel 4 on 23 January 2008.
-The Region 2 DVD of the second series was released in spring 2008.
-The TV series won unanimous critical praise and were nominated for a Rose D'Or award in 2009.
+The TV series won unanimous critical praise and were nominated for a Rose d'Or award in 2009.
 The two series were distributed worldwide and broadcast in 30-plus territories including the US.